Last Updated on February 11, 2026 by Rajat Bhati

 Read Also: Top Drone Companies in India

-Top 4 Airlines in India
+Best Airlines in India

-1. IndiGo – Richest Airlines in India
+1. IndiGo – One of the Most Profitable Airlines in India

-Its unique low-cost business model relies on three attributes:
+IndiGo is the best airlines in India because its business model relies on three attributes:

-2. Air India (including AIX Connect): Largest Airlines in India
+2. Air India: Largest Airlines in India

 Read Also: FlySBS Upcoming IPO